qmk/qmk_firmware/docs/translating.md

       - [:cn: 中文](/zh-cn/)

 * [`docs/index.html`](https://github.com/qmk/qmk_firmware/blob/master/docs/index.html)
-  Both `placeholder` and `noData` objects should have a dictionay entry for the language folder in a string:
+  Both `placeholder` and `noData` objects should have a dictionary entry for the language folder in a string:

       '/zh-cn/': '没有结果!',